top of page

 A trademark is a name, logo, or phrase that identifies your goods or services and distinguishes them from competitors.
 It grants exclusive rights within specific industries and regions.

+Examples: Nike, Coca-Cola, or the Apple logo.
 Trademarks prevent others from using similar marks that could confuse customers or dilute your brand value.

 Domains: Your Digital Real Estate

-A domain name (e.g., yourbrand.com) is your web address — how users find your business online.
+A domain name (e.g., yourbrand.com) serves as your web address — the means by which users locate your business online.
 Domain names are issued on a first-come, first-served basis, often without legal checks.
+This lack of regulation can lead to practices such as cybersquatting, where individuals register domains similar to established brands in hopes of selling them back for profit.

 In short: